enes-turk/movie-datascrape/README.md

 The next phase of this project will focus on analyzing the collected data.
 Potential areas of analysis include:

-Trend analysis of movie ratings over different decades Correlation studies between budget, box office performance, and ratings Genre popularity shifts over time
+- Trend analysis of movie ratings over different decades
+- Correlation studies between budget, box office performance, and ratings
+- Genre popularity shifts over time
-Network analysis of collaborations between directors, writers, and actors Predictive modeling for movie success based on various factors
+- Network analysis of collaborations between directors, writers, and actors
+- Predictive modeling for movie success based on various factors

 ## Installation and Usage

 **1.** Clone the repository:

-**2** Install required dependencies:
+**2.** Install required dependencies:

 ```python
 pip install selenium
 ```

-**3** Ensure Chrome and ChromeDriver are installed and properly configured
+**3.** Ensure Chrome and ChromeDriver are installed and properly configured

-**4** Use a link from specific search filters from the example website:
+**4.** Use a link from specific search filters from the example website:

 - https://www.imdb.com/search/title/?title_type=feature&genres=sci-fi&interests=in0000076&sort=num_votes,desc&language=en

-**5** Then paste this link to url section in `main.py` the script currently work on this specific link and pulls up to 50 movies from the filtered movies.
+**5.** Then paste this link to url section in `main.py` the script currently work on this specific link and pulls up to 50 movies from the filtered movies.
 A method for additional movie scrape will be added.

 ```python
 url = 'https://www.imdb.com/search/title/?title_type=feature&genres=sci-fi&interests=in0000076&sort=num_votes,desc&language=en'
 ```

-**4** Run the main script
+**6.** Run the main script then the scrape process will begin.

+**7.** `movies.db` will be created on the working folder.
+This SQLite file is designated for the usecase in projects in local environment.
+To view the file python scripts can be initialized, [DB Browser](https://sqlitebrowser.org/) can be used if installed or the web apps like [sqliteviewer](https://sqliteviewer.app/) can be used for fast examination.

 ## Disclaimer